BoostGSoC20/Real/README.md

 >
 > (7) Uses the copy constructor to create a copy of x stored in *this
 >
+> (8) Uses the string constructor to create a real that represents the number specified in the x string.
+>
-> (8) compares *this with x to check if they represent the same number. **WARNING:** Because different numbers can have an arbitrary number of equal intervals, numbers equality can be checked only for those numbers that can be fully represented with the maximum_precision or their approximation intervals stop overlapping before the maximum_precision is reached.
+> (9) compares *this with x to check if they represent the same number. **WARNING:** Because different numbers can have an arbitrary number of equal intervals, numbers equality can be checked only for those numbers that can be fully represented with the maximum_precision or their approximation intervals stop overlapping before the maximum_precision is reached.
 In other case, it will throw a boost::real::precision_exception.
 >
-> (9) Compares *this with x to check if *this is lower than x.
+> (10) Compares *this with x to check if *this is lower than x.
 This operator creates two precision iterators (one for each number) and iterates until the number intervals stop overlapping when that happens, it compares the intervals boundaries to determine if *this is less than x. **WARNING:** If *this is equal to x, then the intervals will always overlap, because of this, and if the numbers intervals still overlap once the maximum_precision is reached, the operator throws a boost::real::precision_exception.
 >
-> (10) Creates a const_precision_iterator to print the number using the iterator << operator.
+> (11) Creates a const_precision_iterator to print the number using the iterator << operator.
 >
-> (11) Returns the n-th digit of the represented number. **WARNING:** This operator throws invalid_representation_exception for the third representation because only explicit and algorithmic numbers can be asked for the n-th digit.
+> (12) Returns the n-th digit of the represented number. **WARNING:** This operator throws invalid_representation_exception for the third representation because only explicit and algorithmic numbers can be asked for the n-th digit.

 ### Other methods